nktnlx/data_analysis_portfolio/README.md

 **Results:** Review of the global and regional video games markets, data-based business recommendations.

 ## Study Projects
-In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or just having fun with.
+In this section I will provide links to my github repositories containing code and jupyter notebooks I created while passing online courses or was just having fun with.

 ### Data Analysis Course
 **Description:** This is a 5 month course by [karpov.courses](https://karpov.courses/analytics).
 The course includes Python, API, Git, Airflow, SQL, Statistics, A/B testing, Visualization, Product development and Product Analytics modules.
-**Repository:** Check the repository having 18 data analysis mini-projects ---> [go to repo..](https://github.com/nktnlx/data_analysis_course)
+**Repository:** Check the repository having 32 data analysis mini-projects ---> [go to repo..](https://github.com/nktnlx/data_analysis_course)
 **Status:** The course is currently in progress.

 ### Data Analysis Course Tinkoff-MSU